-VU output level and the status of the Gain adjustment for each of these channel pairs is indicated by the state the VU and Gain indicators for each of the channel pairs.
-The VU indicator illuminates red when the audio level exceeds the headroom level set by the user (with the Peak Indicator control in BrightEye PC or Mac).
+VU output level and the status of the Gain adjustment for each of these channel pairs is indicated by the VU and Gain indicators for each of the channel pairs.
+The VU indicator illuminates red when the audio level exceeds the headroom level set by the user (with the Peak Indicator control).